 CUSP History draws upon prior learning, wherever the content is taught.
 For example, in the EYFS, pupils may learn about the past and present through daily activities, exploring through change, and understanding more about the lives of others through books and visitors as well as their own experiences.
 These experiences are drawn upon and used to position new learning in KS1.

-A guiding principle of CUSP History is that pupils become ‘more expert’ with each study and grow an ever broadening and coherent mental timeline.
-This guards against superficial, disconnected and fragmented understanding of the past.
 Specific and associated historical vocabulary is planned sequentially and cumulatively from Y1 to Year 2.
 High frequency, multiple meaning words (Tier 2) are taught alongside and help make sense of subject specific words (Tier 3).
-Each learning module in history has a vocabulary module with teacher guidance, tasks and resources.
+This historical vocabulary is taught alongside each module of learning.
+Pupils are taught to use this vocabulary in topical discussions and they revisit it frequently within and across topics.

 Teachers support and enrich learning within the classroom through trips and visitors, for example, visiting Carlisle Castle, Tullie House and visits from parents.
 This is seen as an important aspect of our History curriculum as it provides a unique historical context for pupils to have a first-hand experience of observing and handling evidence from the past.
 Teachers also have access to a range of resources from Tullie House Museum through their loan service which can be used to support teaching and learning opportunities within school.